-My wife and I met when we were in school, and student loans were a fact of life for us both.
+My wife and I met when we were in post-secondary, and student loans were a fact of life for us both.
 When it was all said and done we owed a combined $60,000 in student loans, line of credit, and credit card debt.

 I say “combined” because by the time we moved in together in 2003 our finances became a joint effort.
 We opened a joint account, pooled our income, and started paying off our debts.

 It wasn’t a concern that, since I earned more money, I was paying proportionally more toward her debt than she was.
 As far as we were concerned we were in it together.